On the Minimal Model Program for K\"ahler 3-folds: Introduction

-We now turn our attention to the full minimal model program for klt K\"ahler 3-folds.
-We first show the existence of flipping and divisorial contractions (see Theorems \ref{t-flipcont} and \ref{t-divcont}). \begin{theorem} Let $(X,B)$ be a $\mbQ$-factorial compact K\"ahler 3-fold klt pair and $\beta$ a K\"ahler form such that $\alpha=[K_X+B+\beta]$ is nef and big and $\alpha ^\perp \cap \overline {\rm NA}(X)=R$ is an extremal ray.
-Then the there exists a projective bimeromorphic morphism $f:X\to Z$ with connected fibers such that $\alpha \equiv f^*\alpha _Z$, where $\alpha _Z$ is a K\"ahler class on $Z$.
-Moreover, if $f$ is a divisorial contraction, then $(Z, f_*B)$ has $\mbQ$-factorial klt singularities. \end{theorem} Using this result, we then prove the cone theorem and the existence of minimal models when $K_X+B$ is pseudo-effective.
+We now turn our attention to the full minimal model program for dlt K\"ahler 3-folds.
+We first show the existence of flipping and divisorial contractions (see Theorems \ref{t-flipcont} and \ref{t-divcont}). \begin{theorem} Let $(X,B)$ be a $\mbQ$-factorial compact K\"ahler 3-fold dlt pair such that $K_X+B$ is pseudo-effective.
+Let $\omega$ be a K\"ahler class such that $\alpha=K_X+B+\omega$ is a nef and big class and $\alpha ^\perp \cap \overline {\rm NA}(X)=R$ is an extremal ray.
+Then there exists a projective bimeromorphic morphism $f:X\to Z$ with connected fibers such that $\alpha = f^*\alpha _Z$, where $\alpha _Z$ is a K\"ahler class on $Z$.
+Moreover, if $f$ is a divisorial contraction, then $(Z, f_*B)$ has $\mbQ$-factorial klt singularities. \end{theorem}